-Given the interdependencies between PLDE RPMs, replacing RPMs with older versions can be somewhat complicated.
-It is recommended that such activities are completed by an experienced Linux system adminstrator or that the user request specific aid from the Concurrent Software Support Center (see "Direct Software Support" on page 28).
+Given the interdependencies between PLDE RPMs, replacing RPMs with older versions can be somewhat complicated, especially for the optional product libraries and include files.
+It is recommended that such activities are completed by an experienced Linux system adminstrator or that the user request specific aid from the Concurrent Software Support Center (see "Direct Software Support" on page 30).